mypreview/Conj/docs/managing-products.md

 See [Variable Product](http://docs.woocommerce.com/?p=281) for a guide on creating a product with variations.

+## Product Data

+The **Product Data** meta box is where the majority of important data is added for your products.

+### General section

+* **SKU** – Stock keep unit (SKU) tracks products.
+Must be unique and should be formatted so it does not match any post IDs.
+* **Price**
+  * **Regular Price** – Item’s normal/regular price.
+  * **Sale Price** – Item’s discounted price that can then be scheduled for certain date ranges.
+* **Inventory** – The inventory section allows you to manage stock for the product individually and define whether to allow back orders and more.
+* **Enable Stock Management** – must be selected in [Products Inventory Settings](https://docs.woocommerce.com/document/configuring-woocommerce-settings/#inventory-options); otherwise, only the ‘Manage stock?’ option is visible in the Product Data Inventory box.

 ## Product Short Description

 Add an excerpt.
 This typically appears next to product imagery on the listing page, and the long description appears in the Product Description tab.